EnderKiwi/Calculadora/README.md

 ## Modules

 As part of this project, I have two modules or subprojects that are a part of this project.
-These are `math` and `util`. `util` provides utility for the terminal and other things that C is somewhat lacking in like error handling.
+These are `maths` and `utils`. `utils` provides utility for the terminal and other things that C is somewhat lacking in like error handling.
 Basically just to make it a little easier.

-I might make `util` into it's own separate project itself as I have used parts of it in other projects.
+I might make `utils` into it's own separate project itself as I have used parts of it in other projects.

-`math` is somewhat useless outside of this project so it is likely going to stay here.
+`maths` is somewhat useless outside of this project so it is likely going to stay here.

+## Credits

+Code written by EnderKiwi.

+New Name (QuickMaths) by MeduMikey4.